dwrrehman/programming_language/readme.md

-# n3zqx2l
+# n
 ## _The language with no syntax._
 ### Created By Daniel Rehman.

-n3zqx2l is a general-purpose, low-level, imperative and procedural, strongly, statically, nominally, and dependently typed, statically scoped, type-infered, compile-time interpreted and compiled systems programming language, designed with simplicity, minimalism, readability, and runtime performance in mind, and is built using the LLVM compiler infrastructure.
+n is a general-purpose, low-level, imperative and procedural, strongly, statically, nominally, and dependently typed, statically scoped, type-infered, compile-time interpreted and compiled systems programming language, designed with simplicity, minimalism, readability, and runtime performance in mind, and is built using the LLVM compiler infrastructure.

-This project is an implementation of a n3zqx2l compiler, called "n".
+This project is an implementation of a n compiler.
 It is written in C, and uses the LLVM C API.